Do you want to become a better version of yourself?

 Simple self-affirmation can reduce social anxiety and improve social behavior for up to two months (Danu Anthony Stinson).
 In social situations, people often behave in ways that lead to the rejection that they actually fear.
 Self-affirmation can improve individuals’ security in relationships, and this improvement will allow them to express more welcoming social behavior.

 In an experiment, a 15-minute self-affirmation improved both the relational security and social behavior of participants.
 Effects lasted up to 4 weeks after the initial affirmation exercise.
 The extent to which self-affirmation improved participants’ relational security after 4 weeks predicted additional improvements in social behavior 4 weeks later.
 Participants continued to get the social benefits of self-affirmation up to 8 weeks after the first exercise.

 Self-Affirmation improves problem-solving under stress.
-A study shows that positive affirmation has stress-protective effects and provides an indication that self-affirmation can buffer the effects of chronic stress on actual problem-solving.
+A study shows that positive affirmation has stress-protective effects.
+It also showed that self-affirmation can buffer the effects of chronic stress in actual problem-solving.
 The results also suggest that self-affirmation may be effective at boosting performance in academic tasks requiring associative processing and creativity, particularly for students who experience stress on such tasks.

 The ancestor of every action is a thought. ~ Ralph Waldo Emerson